cachix/docs.cachix.org/source/importing-from-s3.rst

 ---------------

 - Data Streaming: All contents of the cache will be streamed through the machine executing the command.
 It is recommended to perform this operation on a machine with a fast network connection.
-- Data Integrity: Ensure the integrity of the data during the transfer to avoid any corruption or loss of cache data.